nvaccess/nvda/projectDocs/translating/crowdin.md

 ### Verifying your translation

-When ever you have saved the xliff file with Poedit, you can use the nvdaL10nUtil program to generate the html version of the documentation file.
+When ever you have saved the xliff file with Poedit, you can use the NVDA l10nUtil program to generate the html version of the documentation file.
 E.g.
 ```
-nvdaL10nUtil xliff2html -t [userGuide|changes|keyCommands] <xliff file> <output html file>
+l10nUtil.exe xliff2html -t [userGuide|changes|keyCommands] <xliff file> <output html file>
 ```